-- a.
+a.
 Standard positional accuracy (default): The choice of observing frequencies and configurations will depend on the science goal and source properties (see more details in the Technical Handbook, Chapter 10).
-Many previous astrometric programs requiring high precision have used Band 6 or 7 with configurations similar to C-5, C-6, or C-7, since these combinations are more commonly scheduled than higher frequencies and longer baselines.
-Note that increasing the S/N of the image peak intensity above 20 will not significantly improve the astrometric accuracy.
-For lower values (<20), consider the equation in the Astrometry section of Chapter 10 of the Technical Handbook, but a minimum S/N of 15 is recommended. - b.
-Enhanced positional accuracy: An astrometric proposal should select the "enhanced" option in the Calibration Setup if (1) significantly better than nominal astrometric accuracy (e.g., 3%) is needed, or (2) multi-epoch observations over weeks or months are requested, so the choice of configurations is not straightforward.
+Many previous astrometric programs requiring high precision have used Band 6 or 7 with configurations similar to C-4 to C-7, since these combinations commonly provide good phase stability and are less constrained by weather conditions than higher frequencies and longer baselines.
+Note that increasing the S/N of the image peak intensity above 20 will not improve the absolute astrometric accuracy.
+For lower values (<20), consider the equation in the Astrometry section of Chapter 10 of the Technical Handbook, but a minimum S/N of 15 is recommended.

+b.
+Enhanced positional accuracy: An astrometric proposal should select the "enhanced" option in the Calibration Setup if (1) significantly better than nominal astrometric accuracy is needed, or (2) multi-epoch observations over weeks or months are requested (i.e., using different 12-m Array configurations).
 In these cases, the PI should contact ALMA staff through the Helpdesk.
 The reason for selecting the "enhanced" option must be justified in the Technical Justification (see Section B.4).

-For Cycle 8 2021, the PI should contact ALMA staff via the Helpdesk concerning the possible choices of phase calibrators and the choices of configurations and observation dates for longer-term multi-epoch observations.
+For Cycle 9, the PI should contact ALMA staff via the Helpdesk concerning the possible choices of phase calibrators and the choices of configurations and observation dates for longer-term multi-epoch observations.
 Experienced PIs may use the "User-defined calibration" option to request the use of multiple or specific calibrators.
 Nevertheless, while doing so, the PI is requested to select the "Enhanced positional accuracy" and, again, to double check the strategy with ALMA staff via the Helpdesk.
 The proposed strategy must be described in the Technical Justification.